OpenZoo/zima/README.md

 ## License

+For the editor itself, the following license applies:

 ```
 zima is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by